Boom style architecture: Characteristics

 In the late 1880s and early 1890s, the Boom Style gained prominence, featuring unrestrainedly ornate facades.
 Stucco parapets or balustrades concealed the roofs, colored-brick patterns were common, and cast-iron verandas and stained glass around the front doors were chararcteristc.
 Architectural historians categorise 'Boom style' into sub-styles such as Georgian Colonial, Gothic Revival, Renaissance Revival, and French Second Empire.

-Architects rose to the challenge of providing wealthy clients' demands for ostentatious houses.
+Architects rose to the challenge of satisfying wealthy clients' demands for ostentatious houses.
 Notable examples include "Benvenuta" in Carlton, designed by Walter Scott Law in 1892 for a small-arms manufacturer.
 Roman-inspired, and now known as Medley Hall, a residential college, is another example, featuring intricate garlands, encrustations of floral motifs, and statues on the parapet, all crafted by Italian artisans.